Please CLICK on IMAGES for larger view.

 HMCS NAPANEE 24" x 48"

 While escorting convoy ON154, HMCS Napanee is seen sailing by SS Empire Wagtail after she was torpedoed by U-260 with the loss of all hands on the 28 December 1942.
 Napanee later shared credit for the sinking

 With radar and ASDIC (SONAR) inoperable HMCS Belleville's crew make extraordinary efforts to locate German U-boats.
 Here Belleville lays down a pattern of depth charges on a possible submarine sighting.

 HMCS CHARLOTTETOWN 24" x 48"

 Charlottetown leaves Rimouski along with HMCS Clayoquot bound for Gaspe.
 On 11 Sept 1942 Charlottetown was torpedoed and sunk by U-517 at Cap-Chat.
 One of the survivors was a dog named Screech and can be seen here under the bridge on an earlier patrol.
-This painting has been donated to Naval Marine Archive, The Canadian Collection™ in Picton Ontario.
+Donated to the Naval Marine Archives Picton.